UK residents with foreign income or gains: dividends: Underlying tax

 Where the Section applies, relief for the bought in tax is limited by reference to the rate of Corporation Tax payable by the UK company on the dividend which it receives.
 This means that the effect of the legislation is to leave the company with the same Corporation Tax liability as it would have had if the scheme had not been entered into and the highly taxed income had not been acquired.
 The legislation may apply to dividends paid to a UK company on or after 26 November 1996.

-Responsibility for operating the limitation will fall on the Underlying Tax Group, Yorke House, Nottingham.
-But specialists at Business International, Outward Investment team can assist in identifying avoidance schemes where a limitation of relief should be made.
+Specialists at CSTD Business, Assets & International, Base Protection Policy team can assist in identifying avoidance schemes where a limitation of relief should be made.

-Where it appears that a group company, resident or not, has sold or lent to an overseas company, outside the group, a minority interest in a highly taxed overseas company a brief note of the facts should be sent to CTIAA Business International, Outward Investment team.
+Where it appears that a group company, resident or not, has sold or lent to an overseas company, outside the group, a minority interest in a highly taxed overseas company a brief note of the facts should be sent to CSTD Business, Assets & International, Base Protection Policy team.

 Where it appears that a non-resident group company has acquired, from outside the group, a minority interest in a highly taxed overseas company or has participated in a highly taxed partnership, details of the acquisition should be provided to the Underlying Tax Group.
 In addition this information should be provided to them when making a request for an underlying tax rate in respect of a foreign dividend received by a UK company from a non-resident group company (INTM164440).

 The following sub-paragraphs indicate how TIOPA10/S67 will be applied in particular circumstances.
 (TIOPA10/S68 gives the meaning of “avoidance scheme” for the purposes of Section 67.)